Skip to main content

 Custom Object: Navattic Session

-When you connect Salesforce to Navattic, a custom object called Navattic Session is automatically created to track individual demo viewing sessions.
+When connecting Salesforce to Navattic, you have the option to create a custom object called Navattic Session to track individual demo viewing sessions.
 This object includes:

 • Session ID (text, primary field)